edofic/akka-cluster-notes/README.md

 I wanted to try out how simple can it get to make a cluster with akka 2.2.
 Actually this might work with 2.1...gotta try.

+**EDIT** it works with akka 2.1 with minimal changes to config. see akka21 branch

 Anyhow this is a reference for the future me(and hopefully somebody else).

 Run with `sbt run` to set up a seed node and `sbt run -Dakka.remote.netty.tcp.port=2553` or some other number(0 for random free port) to run new nodes.
 Might be more practical to set 0 as default and then run with specified port for master.